yididiel7/docs/content/minecraft-server-hosting.md

 > **Note**: Opening ports to the internet makes you more susceptible to networking attacks or vulnerabilities and may not be allowed by your Internet Service Provider (ISP).

 To make your Minecraft server available outside of your LAN, you will need to forward the port to your router.
 Each brand, system, and ISP will have a different configuration.
-We recommend you reach out to your ISP for assistance with this.
+We recommend you reach out to your ISP for assistance.
 The address you will give your users is your public IP.

 ## Further Reading And Sources